ABDELWAHABx/jarvis-Tools/tools-api/README.md

 - Default responses return the full yt-dlp metadata, perfect for agent reasoning or UI previews.
 - Set `"response_format": "binary"` to receive the media stream directly.
 The response includes `Content-Disposition` and `X-YtDlp-Metadata` headers to keep n8n or Zapier automations informed about the download.
 - Pass optional headers (cookies, auth) or proxy settings via the `options` object to handle restricted content.
+- Target specific playlist entries with `playlist_items` and enable subtitle workflows using `writesubtitles`, `writeautomaticsub`, and `subtitleslangs`.
+The Studio surfaces subtitle metadata alongside JSON and binary responses so you can link caption downloads in one click.

 ### Docker
 ```bash